Diabetes Care Team at Campus Health

 - Dental visit 1-2 times a year

-A pneumococcal vaccine (Pneumovax) dose is recommended for all individuals with diabetes or other risk factors, and when you are over 65, a booster dose is required
+One pneumococcal vaccine dose (Prevnar 20) is recommended for all individuals 19 years and older with diabetes or other risk factors.

 What diabetes self care items are available at the Healthy Heels Shoppe or Student Stores Pharmacy?